Protecting Yourself and Your Assets

 Now is the time to set up a meeting with a trusted insurance expert in your network.
 They will provide you with the specifics of your policy, as well as tell you what documentation is required in the aftermath of an incident specific to your risk/organization.
 They may also be able to provide you with a list of vetted vendors (contractors, adjusters, forensic engineers, etc.) to develop relationships with, and can also help you determine which authorities (fire department, Ministry of the Environment, etc.) you need to add to the list.

-Vendors and local authorities can help you control risk in times of emergency.
+Vendors and local authorities can help you manage risk in times of emergency.
 They not only assist in preventing further damage, but can get you up and running sooner rather than later.
 Reaching out to authorities to perform frequent inspections (e.g., your local fire department) makes them familiar with the layout of your building, which will save time and excessive damage in an emergency.
 This translates to lower claim expenses and less downtime.

 You should also consider contracting a plumber to inspect possible exposures such as equipment, plumbing and aging infrastructure.
 Creating agreements with vendors pre-loss may also result in lower rates and fewer up front costs.

 Reaching out to vendors proactively, such as forensic engineering firms, can help your loss prevention initiatives tremendously.
-These experts can identify potential hazards (environmental, electrical, mechanical, structural, chemical, etc.) and help you take the necessary steps to correct them before it is too late.
+Experts can identify potential hazards (environmental, electrical, mechanical, structural, chemical, etc.) and help you take the necessary steps to correct them before it is too late.
 After a loss occurs, their investigation will help you assess and control your legal exposure, as well as aid in recovering expenses if a third party is responsible for the cause of the loss.
 For example, if a forensic engineer’s investigation determines a sprinkler system leak was due to faulty installation, the plumber who installed the fixture may be liable for the cost of the damages.
 This process is called subrogation, which is the act of recovering the cost of an incident from a third party deemed responsible for the loss.

 Having an emergency network in place before an incident occurs can save you countless hours and thousands of dollars.
 BE PROACTIVE, NOT REACTIVE.